 Another myth about contraceptive methods is that IUD (intrauterine device) does not work.
 As we all know, all methods have a small percentage in which they can fail.

-IUD also has this percentage.
+IUDs also have this percentage.
 However, it is a very effective method that surpasses even a pill or a vaginal ring.

 Therefore, IUD is a very convenient method of contraception, with which you can practice sex safely.